garrardkitchen/katas/content/_index.md

 - [react-function-components](posts/react-function-components) - a mini react app created using function components
 - [react-express-socketio](posts/react-express-socketio) - a mini react app created using function components that communicates with nodejs express server using websockets (socker.io)
 - [lerna](posts/lerna) - configure a monorepo using lerna
+- [typescript-jest](posts/ts-jest) - configure and run a TypeScript and Jest project

 <--->